rubyrazor/petitio-mat/README.md

 ### Development

 The **client-side** is build using _Handlebars_ templates to dynamically create HTML as users provide input.
-The signature field is made combining client-side _JavaScript_ and the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
+The signature field combines client-side _JavaScript_ and the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
 I also use client-side _JavaScript_ to create the spinning reels effect known from slot machines.

 The **server-side** is built with _Express_ and _Node_.
 To remember who has already signed the petition and to check viewing permissions, I set cookies.
-I use _Express Router_ to create subrouters and channel requests accordingly.
+I use _Express Router_ to create sub-routers and channel requests accordingly.
 All user data is stored in a local database managed with _PostgreSQL_.

 ### Security

 I use the _Bcrypt_ library for [salted password hashing](https://crackstation.net/hashing-security.htm#normalhashing) and validation of user input.
-I added a _X-Frame-Options_ HTTP response header to prevent attempts at clickjacking and _Cookie-Session_ middleware to encode the data stored in the cookies and prevent tampering.
+I added a _X-Frame-Options_ HTTP response header to prevent attempts at clickjacking and _Cookie-Session_ middleware to encode the data stored in the cookies to prevent tampering.

 ### Testing

-I use _SuperTest_ to test HTTP request handling by sending specific requests to the _Express_ app and check whether the respones match my assertions.
+I use _SuperTest_ to test HTTP request handling by sending specific requests to the _Express_ app and checking whether the respones match my assertions.

 ## Install & Run